-These criteria will remain in force for those students who fail end-of-semester exam.
-Item (2) percentage will be maintained, but students will have to redo end-of-semester exam (1) in order to pass the course.
+These criteria will remain in force for those students who fail the end-of-semester exam.
+The percentage of item (2) will be maintained, but students will have to redo the end-of-semester exam (1) in order to pass the course.